daniel-rusu/pods4k/immutable-arrays/README.md

 ## 🎯 Efficiency

-Immutability enables re-using instances in many scenarios whereas the same operations on lists create new collections.
+Immutable Arrays re-use instances when operations produce the same elements whereas lists create new collections.
+Operations have many optimizations to reduce temporary memory consumption, and they automatically leverage primitives.
-Many operations have also been optimized to use significantly less temporary memory.
-Additionally, Immutable Arrays automatically use primitives which further reduces memory consumption, and they're always perfectly sized, unlike lists that usually have unused capacity.
+Additionally, Immutable Arrays are perfectly sized, whereas lists typically have unused capacity.

-On average, these optimizations cut memory consumption by over 4 times compared to lists in many common scenarios.
+Combined, these optimizations often **reduce memory consumption by over 4X** compared to lists.

 ### Zero-memory scenarios